Nainik2509/Vuexy-React-Next-Js/docs/faq/installation-warnings.md

 **Also, check if you're missing files staring with a dot(.eslintrc.json)**

-Even if you like to try you can install this packages in fresh React project without our template and you will get the same.
+Even if you like to try, you can install this packages in fresh React project without our template and you will get the same.